blog

 If you won’t have the product in stock for three more months, the wait time might be too long for this strategy.
 However, 30 days is a wait that many people would agree to.
 These two options help to secure the sale instantly, even if the product isn’t on hand.

-Focus on Stockout Avoidance
+Focus on stockout avoidance

 Of course, the best solution to a stockout is to avoid it altogether.
 Preventing stockouts means investing in inventory management systems, working with partners, streamlining your supply chain, and purchasing safety stock.
 All of those things require working capital.